-To use this outdoor liquid ant bait, simply place the pre-filled, ready-to-use liquid bait stations outdoors in areas where ants are observed and, if desired, secure the baits with the stakes provided.
+To use, simply place the pre-filled, ready-to-use liquid bait stations outdoors in areas where ants are observed and, if desired, secure baits with the stakes provided.
 The patented outdoor ant baits prevent the liquid bait from drying out, providing the ants with a continuous supply of food, day and night.
 Ants typically follow defined trails from the nest to food or water.
 Placing the outdoor ant baits close to these trails will improve control.

-While the active ingredient in TERRO® Outdoor Liquid Ant Baits will ultimately kill the worker ant, this outdoor ant bait interferes with the ant's digestive system and works slowly enough that the worker has time to get back and share the ant bait with the rest of the colony.
-This slow kill is needed to allow time for the foraging ants to make several trips to the outdoor ant bait stations and deliver enough bait to the rest of the colony.
+While the active ingredient in TERRO® Outdoor Liquid Ant Baits will ultimately kill the worker ant, it interferes with the ant's digestive system and works slowly enough that the worker has time to get back and share the ant bait with the rest of the colony.
+This slow kill is needed to allow time for the foraging ants to make several trips to the bait and deliver enough bait to the rest of the colony.
 Baiting enables you to get rid of both the ants you see and the ants you don’t.
 Complete control may take up to two weeks.

 View video for tips on how to easily and effectively kill common household ants with TERRO® Outdoor Liquid Ant Baits:

 - Kills ants outside before they get inside

 - Pre-filled bait stations are ready-to-use

 - Kills the ants you see and the ants you don't

 - Patented station protects the bait from the elements, prevents it from drying out

 - Flexible placement: in the ground using the stakes or on decks, or in garages or basements without using the stakes

 What’s in the Box